Jilong-Jerome/sociality-in-spiders-dead-end/README.md

 ### Hifiasm
 We use [hifiasm](https://www.nature.com/articles/s41592-020-01056-5) version 0.16.1-r375 to assemble inital halpotype-resolved contigs with Pacbio HiFi long reads and the HiC reads
 ### 3D-DNA scaffolding
-We use [Juicer], [Juicebox], and [3D-DNA] pipeline to align the HiC reads to the assembled contigs and futher scafflod contigs into chromosome-level scaffolds according to the HiC contact pattern.
+We use [Juicer](https://www.sciencedirect.com/science/article/pii/S2405471216302198?via%3Dihub), [Juicebox](https://www.sciencedirect.com/science/article/pii/S240547121500054X?via%3Dihub), and [3D-DNA](https://github.com/aidenlab/3d-dna) pipeline to align the HiC reads to the assembled contigs and futher scafflod contigs into chromosome-level scaffolds according to the HiC contact pattern.

 ## Genome Annotation
 ### RepeatModeling and Repeatmasking